©Copyright 1997 by Robert Chuckrow

 The Difference Between Fasting and Anorexia

 Fasting is total abstinence from food for a relatively short period of time determined by natural conditions.
-The motivation for fasting is not weight-loss but improved health.
-Fasting involves an application of millennia-old principles to attain better health (or in some cases a heightened mental and spiritual state).
+The motivation for fasting is not weight-loss or body-image but improved physical and/or mental health.
+Fasting involves an application of millennia-old principles to attain better health or a heightened mental and spiritual state.
 During fasting, hunger is naturally absent and returns when the fast ends.
 The results of fasting are all positive: improved health and longevity and removal of toxic and morbid matter from the body.
 Energy and outlook are improved.

 Why is Fasting Disregarded?

-I wondered how such an inexpensive, non-invasive, and effective healing tool about which so many books have been written could be so completely disregarded by a profession dedicated to bringing sick people back to health.
+I wondered how such an inexpensive, non-invasive, and effective healing tool, which has been known for so long and about which so many books have been written could be so completely disregarded by a profession dedicated to bringing sick people back to health.
 Even today, many “alternative” physicians seem not to consider that fasting could ever have any value.

 Over the years, I have formulated an explanation for what I consider to be the medical profession’s disregard of fasting and other time-honored areas of knowledge.
 The reader is encouraged to do likewise.

 The following is a link to a well-written and informative article although it gives no references: http://www.gaianstudies.org/articles4.htm.
 The article talks about many specific benefits of fasting and tells who should not fast, and who should fast only with professional supervision.

 *From Robert Chuckrow, The Intelligent Dieter’s Guide, Rising Mist Publications, Briarcliff Manor, NY, 1997.

 1Herbert M. Shelton, Fasting and Sunbathing, Dr. Shelton’s Health School, San Antonio, TX, 1963.

 2Arnold De Vries, Therapeutic Fasting, Chandler Book Co., Los Angeles, CA, 1963.